For questions, please contact email@example.com.

 A community team may not have any affiliation with a college and may not use the name of a school as part of their team name.
 They may not receive any monetary or in-kind support from any school, including but not limited to free or discounted practice or event space.
 However, discounted practice or event space shall not be considered in-kind support if a community resident, unaffiliated with the school, could have obtained the space at the same cost.

-In the 2016-17 season, collegiate teams will be permitted to play against community teams.
+In the 2017-18 season, collegiate teams will be permitted to play against community teams.
 If collegiate teams and community teams play against one another, those games will count towards each team’s season play requirements (to attend regional and national championships).
 If collegiate teams and community teams play against one another, those games will count towards each team’s standings, which will affect seeding for regional and national championships.
 At regional championships and US Quidditch Cup, collegiate and community teams will play in separate divisions.